 Impress your kids with these fun science activities!
-Kids are stuck inside a lot this time of year, make it fun and teach kids all at the same time with these fun science activities for kids!
+Kids are stuck inside a lot this time of year, make it fun, and teach kids all at the same time with these fun science activities for kids!
 Your kids will love doing them!
 Check these out if you are looking for more rainy day activities.
 Who knows maybe you will find your next science project.

 Oobleck is amazing.
 You will be totally taken with this goo.
 If you quickly smack oobleck with your hand it immediately turns into a solid, instead of splashing or moving.
 If you slowly move oobleck it reacts like a liquid.
-Are your kids still crazy about slime?
-This is one of the simplest slime recipes out there.

 To make this fun and easy marbleized paper you will need very few ingredients.
 Kids love how this turns out!